 It’s a bit of a cliche, really, but writing is one of the things that I’ve been doing for as long as I can remember.
 When it came time to change some things in my life, it just made sense to study something I both loved and wanted to push further.

-I try to work on personal projects alongside my studies but they usually get put to one side when the assignment and reading starts to ramp up.
+I tried to work on personal projects alongside my studies but they usually got put to one side when the assignment and reading ramped up.
 The last thing I worked on of any substantial size was a novel.
 Well, 90% of a novel.

-What has been your favourite project or piece of work you’ve done so far in your degree?
+What was favourite project or piece of work you’ve done in your degree?

 For the last assignment in my first year, I wrote a 2,000-word short story as a response to watching a university production of Ghost Sonata by Strindberg.
 My tutors really liked it and it was featured in the end-of-year summer show, being read out by one of my tutors.

-While it may be the luck of the draw, the fact that my cohort at London Met is so diverse, in nationalities, race, age ranges, backgrounds and ability levels has been incredible.
-As a mature student, being able to learn from people of my generation as well as those from an older and younger generation, has really helped broaden the scope of my education.
+While it may be the luck of the draw, the fact that my cohort at London Met was so diverse, in nationalities, race, age ranges, backgrounds and ability levels was incredible.
+As a mature student, being able to learn from people of my generation as well as those from an older and younger generation, really helped broaden the scope of my education.